UPPMAX/programming_formalisms/docs/literature/README.md

     - The programmers swap roles frequently, e.g. every time a test fails or passes
-    - Pairing sessions are short-lived, around 90 minutes, to increase knowledge (and hence, reduce risk) accross the team
+    - Pairing sessions are short-lived, around 90 minutes, to increase knowledge (and hence, reduce risk) across the team
 - Code katas

 ## Summary of `[Leau et al., 2012]`